OPEC+ seeks consensus on oil output policy after UAE roadblock

 Abu Dhabi’s position signalled that “as their frustration grows, they will begin to act more in their national interest than the collective interest of OPEC and we will see more a independent course of action based on the UAE’s view of its place in the looming post hydrocarbon world,” said Neil Quilliam, an associate fellow at Chatham House.

-One OPEC+ source said the UAE had argued it was not alone in requesting a higher baseline as others such as Azerbaijan, Kuwait, Kazakhstan and Nigeria had changed the level from which cuts were worked out since the deal began last year.
+The UAE has argued that it was not alone in requesting a higher baseline as other countries such as Azerbaijan, Kuwait, Kazakhstan and Nigeria had requested and received new baselines since the deal was agreed.

 In the build up to the meeting this week, OPEC+ sources had said Russia was insisting on releasing more oil to the market as the rise in prices was encouraging the growth of rival U.S. shale output - which tends to need higher prices to be economic.